Byron Bay

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2023.
-Byron Bay's median income among taxpayers is $39,019, with an average of $81,046.
-This ranks high compared to Regional NSW's median of $52,390 and average of $65,215.
-By September 2025, estimates suggest the median would be approximately $42,476 and the average $88,227, based on Wage Price Index growth of 8.86%.
-Byron Bay's incomes rank modestly according to 2021 Census figures, between the 39th and 50th percentiles for household, family, and personal incomes.
-The largest earnings segment comprises 28.1% earning $1,500 - $2,999 weekly (1,922 residents), similar to broader regional trends at 29.9%.
-Housing affordability pressures are severe, with only 77.0% of income remaining, ranking at the 31st percentile.
-Byron Bay's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest data for financial year 2023 shows Byron Bay's median income among taxpayers is $39,019.
+The average income is $81,046.
+This places Byron Bay among the highest in Australia.
+Regional NSW's median income is $52,390 and average is $65,215.
+By March 2026, estimated incomes would be approximately $43,046 (median) and $89,410 (average), based on a 10.32% growth in wages since financial year 2023.
+According to the 2021 Census, Byron Bay's household, family, and personal incomes rank modestly, between the 39th and 50th percentiles.
+The earnings profile shows that 28.1% of residents earn $1,500 - 2,999 weekly.
+This is consistent with broader trends across regional levels, where 29.9% fall into the same category.
+Housing affordability pressures are severe in Byron Bay, with only 77.0% of income remaining, ranking at the 31st percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income